Prompt Engineering for GTM Automation: Practical Patterns That Work

 Building Your Example Library

-Start by pulling your top 10 performing outbound emails — the ones with the highest reply rates.
+Start by pulling your top 10 performing outbound emails.
+The ones with the highest reply rates.
 For each email, capture:

 - The prospect context (industry, role, company stage)